Semantic-Org/Semantic-UI/README.md

 # Semantic UI

-Semantic is a UI framework designed for theming and built with conventions from natural languages.
+Semantic is a UI framework designed for theming.

 Key Features
 * 50+ UI elements